UNO: Unifying One-stage Video Scene Graph Generation via Object-Centric Visual Representation Learning: Methodology

 \myheading{Object Prediction.} Since each object slot captures multi-level granularity information, using a lightweight prediction head is sufficient for object class, bounding box, and mask prediction.
 Thus, we employ three lightweight prediction heads, each consisting of a feed-forward network (FFN) with two linear layers--a functional layer followed by a task-specific layer for each output.
 The classification head outputs object classes $\hat{\mathbf{O}}_{t} = \text{FFN}_{\texttt{cls}}(\mathbf{s}_t)$, while the box head predicts object coordinates $\hat{\mathbf{B}}_t = \text{FFN}_{\texttt{box}}(\mathbf{s}_t)$.
 For mask prediction, a lightweight decoder with four transpose convolutions~\cite{DBLP:conf/cvpr/LongSD15} upsamples the feature map $\mathbf{f}_t$ to the original frame size, resulting in $\mathbf{f'}_{t} = \text{Dec}(\mathbf{f}_t)$.
 The panoptic mask is then obtained by applying a matrix multiplication between the object slots $\mathbf{s}_{t}$ and the upsampled feature map $\mathbf{f'}_{t}$ in the mask head, resulting in a binary mask of each object slot $\hat{\mathbf{m}}_{t} = \text{FFN}_{\texttt{mask}}(\mathbf{s}_{t} \cdot \mathbf{f'}_{t})$.

-\myheading{Object Temporal Consistency Learning.} Maintaining consistent spatio-temporal representations for object slots is crucial for tracking coherent object features over time.
-To achieve this, we employ object temporal consistency learning with a contrastive loss, inspired by prior works~\cite{DBLP:conf/cvpr/LiZPCCTL22,DBLP:journals/pami/FischerHPQCDY23}.
-Specifically, slots matching the same ground truth index across frames are treated as positive samples, while all others are negatives.
+\myheading{Object Temporal Consistency Learning.} Maintaining consistent spatio-temporal representations for object slots is crucial for tracking coherent object features over time. {Slot Attention provides a strong basis for object-centric video understanding.
+However, prior studies have noted that slot-based representations struggle to maintain temporal consistency across consecutive frames in a video~\cite{DBLP:conf/nips/ZadaianchukSM23}.
+To address this limitation, and inspired by prior works~\cite{DBLP:conf/cvpr/LiZPCCTL22,DBLP:journals/pami/FischerHPQCDY23}, we incorporate object temporal consistency learning using a contrastive loss.} Specifically, slots matching the same ground truth index across frames are treated as positive samples, while all others are negatives.
 Formally, given the $i$-th object slot $\mathbf{s}^{i}_{t}$ at frame $t$, we define $\mathbf{s}^{i}_{t-1}$ as the positive target and $\mathbf{s}^{j}_{t-1}$ as negatives ($j \neq i$).
 The right side of Fig.~\ref{fig:architecture} illustrates the concept of object temporal consistency learning.
 The corresponding loss function is formulated as:

 This loss encourages positive slots to stay close while pushing negative slots apart.
 By focusing only on matched slots, our method mitigates suboptimal updates from noisy, unmatched slots, ensuring that identical object slots remain aligned across frames.
 This alignment enables slots to refine each other's features, enhancing spatio-temporal consistency.